appium/appium/docs/en/writing-running-appium/caps.md

 (For WinAppDriver specific capabilities, please refer to the documentation on the [Appium Windows Driver repo](https://github.com/appium/appium-windows-driver#windowsdriver-specific-capabilities) itself.)

 ### Flutter driver only
-(For FlutterDriver specific capabilities, examples please refer to the documentation on the [Appium Windows Driver repo](https://github.com/truongsinh/appium-flutter-driver#desired-capabilities-for-flutter-driver-only) itself.)
+(For FlutterDriver specific capabilities, examples please refer to the documentation on the [Flutter Driver repo](https://github.com/truongsinh/appium-flutter-driver#desired-capabilities-for-flutter-driver-only) itself.)